 There’s a fair amount of bloatware on the device out of the box including Huawei’s own apps such as HiCare, AppGallery and Health.
 Our review device also came with Booking.com, Facebook, Netflix and eBay pre-installed.
 There is also a folder for a selection of Gameloft games.
 These are not full versions, however, they are demos.
 Most are of poor quality and will likely be instantly deleted by most.

 There’s also a handful of quirky features that we have come to expect from Huawei and Honor.
 A Party Mode app lets you create a hotspot to share music with other Honor phones users, syncing the music that comes out of all the linked phones’ speakers.
 There is also a karaoke feature that will play your singing voice back through your headphones for blasting out your favorite tunes.
-Where this is useful, I’m not really sure, though.
+But I'm not really sure where this is useful.

 Enough performance for everyday use, but not for gaming

-The Honor 8X features a Kirin 710 of the Honor 8X has an octa-core processor with up to 2.2 GHz.
+The Honor 8X features a Kirin 710 octa-core processor with up to 2.2 GHz.
 The version I tested had 4GB of RAM.
 It’s fine for daily usage.
 Apps launch quickly, and I had no problems with multi-tasking with 2-3 things on the go at once.

 This is not a high-performance phone though, and when pushed to the limits, you start to see some of the cost-cutting measures that were required to get the 8X down to this price point.
 Asphalt Nitro was quite chuggy when I tried it, for example.
 Compared to say, the Kirin 970 in the Honor Play, the 8X simply can’t keep up.
-This, then, is not a smartphone for power-users.
+So this is not a smartphone for demanding users.

 You can check out the benchmark test result below.
 Unfortunately, we were not able to run the Geekbench performance tests on this device.

 |Realme 2 Pro||Huawei Mate 20 Lite||Honor 8X|